YeDawa/DumpSync/README.md

 ## Features

+Some of the key features of DumpSync include:

 - **Automated Backups**: Schedule regular database dumps at configurable intervals.
 - **Flexible Configuration**: Easily configure settings using environment variables or command-line arguments.
 - **Simple Restoration**: Quickly restore your database from previously created dump files.